mahfuz0712/Countdown-Timer/README.md

 # Countdown-Timer For HSC 23 Batch
-This time will help you stay focused on your studies and track your routine .
+This timer will help you stay focused on your studies and track your routine .